Get A Quote

 Principles of Lean Project Management

-1) Define Value
+1) First Principle: Define Value

-The first step in Lean Project Management is to identify what your customers and stakeholders truly value.
+Begin by identifying what your customers and stakeholders truly value.
 This could be a product feature, a speedy delivery, or a cost-effective solution.
 Everything else that doesn't contribute to this value is considered a waste.

 To Identify Value: